 More adventures in Lower Saint Michael’s Cave

 For those seeking more active and thrilling endeavour I highly recommend an alternative caving experience.
-As much as St Michael’s Cave is a mainstream tourist attraction, a guided tour to the Lower Saint Michael’s Cave is a chance to try true caving in surrounding that will leave you speechless.
+As much as St Michael’s Cave is a mainstream tourist attraction, a guided tour to the Lower Saint Michael’s Cave is a chance to try true caving in surrounding that will leave you speechless and take you outside of your comfort zone.

 The Lower Saint Michael Cave is an incredible discovery only found during World War 2, whilst Royal Engineers were blasting out a new entrance to the lower chambers of the main cave.
 This experience is available strictly by appointment only.